docker/docs/datacenter/ucp/2.2/guides/admin/install/system-requirements.md

  * 4 vCPUs for manager nodes or nodes running DTR
  * 25-100GB of free disk space

-Note that Windows container images are typically larger than Linux ones and for that reason, you should consider provisioning more local storage for Windows nodes and for DTR setups that will store Windows container images.
+Windows container images are typically larger than Linux ones and for that reason, you should consider provisioning more local storage for Windows nodes and for DTR setups that will store Windows container images.

-Note that, when planning for host storage, workflows based around `docker pull` through UCP will result in higher storage requirements on manager nodes, since `docker pull` through UCP results in the image being pulled on all nodes.
+When planning for host storage, workflows based around `docker pull` through UCP will result in higher storage requirements on manager nodes, since `docker pull` through UCP results in the image being pulled on all nodes.

 Also, make sure the nodes are running an [operating system support by Docker EE](https://success.docker.com/Policies/Compatibility_Matrix).